Hydroponics in Organic — What You Need to Know

 Organic hydroponics are taking over organic berries and tomatoes, and they are moving heavily into peppers, cucumbers, herbs and greens.

-Consumers are slowly losing the ability to purchase soil-grown organic fruits and vegetables, and if something isn’t done, future generations may have no choice but to eat organic hydroponic berries and tomatoes.
+Consumers are quickly, comprehensively and permanently losing the ability to eat soil-grown organic fruits and vegetables, and if something isn’t done, we may soon have no choice but to eat hydroponic produce as the only alternative to chemical agriculture.

 DOES THE USDA REQUIRE THAT ORGANIC HYDROPONIC FRUITS AND VEGETABLES BE LABELED AS “HYDROPONIC?”